The Global Language of Business

 Expand icon - a dark blue circle with a dark blue plus insidefold icon - a dark blue circle with a dark blue minus inside

-The product identity (encoded for example in a QR code with GS1 standards) should be on the product itself or in documentation that comes with the product.
-Usually, the same code is also likely to be on the packaging to facilitate the purchase decision (access to pre-purchase information) and to be used in-store without having to open the packaging.
+The product identifier (encoded, for example, in a QR code using GS1 standards) must be located on the product itself or included in the documentation that accompanies the product.
+Normally, the same code will likely also be located on the packaging to facilitate the purchasing decision (access to information before purchase) and to allow it to be used in the store without having to open the packaging.

 Does the law apply to all products?